-- Define a glazing system from the AERC base glazing system(s), detailed in AERC 1 for baseline window B and add the shading product from the Shading Layer Library. - Calculate the glazing system (including shading)
+- Define a glazing system from the AERC base glazing system(s), detailed in AERC 1 for the required baseline window and add the shading product from the Shading Layer Library. - Calculate the glazing system (including shading)

 THERM:

 - Model the frame components, i.e., Sill, Jamb and Head, starting from the standard AERC THERM frame models. - Import the glazing system (that includes the shading system) from WINDOW and calculate the results for each frame component.